 2020 is rapidly approaching.
 That's the year public and private cloud-based solutions are set to surpass traditional data centers in terms of overall spending.
-In 2017, nearly two thirds of spending went toward private cloud solutions like Microsoft Azure.
+In 2017, nearly two thirds of spending went toward private cloud solutions.
 Cloud usage exploded in 2017, to the tune of threefold.
 A Forbes survey estimates that in 15 months time, 80 percent of IT budgets will be allocated toward cloud solutions.
-Over 90 percent of Fortune 500 companies currently employ Microsoft cloud services like Azure, but you don't need to be an enterprise-class business to enjoy the benefits of Microsoft Azure.

-In manufacturing, cloud solutions like Microsoft Azure provide breathtaking results.
+In manufacturing, cloud solutions provide breathtaking results.
 An American Enterprise Institute white paper reported cloud-based solutions reduced line stoppages by 98 percent, an 86 percent reduction in on-site inventory and a 10 percent increase in overall productivity.
 The same report stated that 85 percent of SMBs were not currently leveraging digital manufacturing and design tools, primarily because of a lack of expertise and know how.

-Small- and medium-sized businesses are in an ideal position to migrate to Microsoft Azure.
+Small- and medium-sized businesses are in an ideal position to migrate to cloud solutions.
 Your server infrastructure is probably a lot creakier than you think it is.
 In fact, it's common for SMBs to constantly move upgrading their server infrastructure down the road.
 However, all this accomplishes is making your organization's data less secure and responsive to your needs.